-The following information has been developed by our Public Health and Regulation department to support local businesses (food and non-food) to operate safely during coronavirus (COVID-19).
-It covers food safety, health and safety and infection control, with links to the latest guidance from the government:
+The following information has been developed by our Public Health & Regulation Department to support local businesses (food and non-food) to operate safely during coronavirus (COVID-19).
+It covers your legal requirements as a business, food safety, Health & Safety and infection control, with links to the latest guidance from the government:

 Following the government's gradual easing of COVID-19 lockdown measures, new guidance has been produced for businesses to ensure workplaces are safe for employees and customers.

 If your business operates more than one type of workplace (eg an office, a factory and a fleet of vehicles) you will need to read all of the guides that are relevant to you:

 - Guidance to help employers, employees and the self-employed understand how to work safely during the coronavirus pandemic - on the GOV.UK website

 - Ventilation and air conditioning during the coronavirus (COVID-19) pandemic (including a video on using ventilation to tackle COVID-19 at the end of the page) - on the HSE website